 Preschoolers will love this amazing science demonstration on surface tension!
 This magic milk rainbow science experiment is perfect for little scientists.

-This quick science experiment is the perfect easy science experiment for preschoolers (and for adults short on time).
+This quick science experiment is the perfect easy science experiment for kids, especially for younger kids, like preschoolers!

 What you’ll need to make magic milk rainbows: